What Is Talent Acquisition?

 Recruitment is a subset of talent acquisition.
 While you'll notice some crossovers between talent acquisition and recruitment, the two also have some key differences.
 Recruitment is a linear process involving sourcing candidates for a particular role, while talent acquisition takes a more cyclical approach, known as the talent acquisition cycle.
 This involves building an ongoing strategy to attract and source talent, recruit, hire, and onboard, ensuring this can be utilized repeatedly.

-What are the roles within a talent acquisition team?
+Types of roles within a talent acquisition team

 Some companies have teams dedicated to talent acquisition, and others are part of larger HR teams within an organization.
 A single person may be responsible for the talent acquisition cycle in smaller companies.
 In cases where a team exists, it will vary according to the organization's size.
 In general, you may find the following roles: